teefouad/speedux/readme.md

 export default connect(Counter, module);
 ```

 That's it!
 You have a fully working counter component that is connected to the Redux store.
 This was a very simple example to get you started.
-Keep reading to learn how to dispatch asyncronous actions and listen to actions dispatched by other components.
+Keep reading to learn how to create asyncronous actions and listen to actions dispatched by other components.

 &nbsp;
 &nbsp;